-Discomfort on swallowing
+• Discomfort when swallowing

 You may need medicines to relieve this.
 A softer diet or liquid foods can be easier to swallow.
 Try eating smaller amounts more regularly with plenty of fluid/sauces.
-Let food and drinks cool down before you eat/drink.
+Let food and drinks cool down before you eat or drink.
 Avoid hot spicy food as this can cause irritation.
-Smoking and alcohol can cause soreness; it is advisable to avoid both alcohol and smoking during treatment.
+Smoking and alcohol can cause soreness, it is advisable to avoid both during treatment.

-Skin reaction
+• Skin reaction

 Moisturisers can be used to relieve dry, itchy or red skin caused by treatment.
-Please ask the radiographers for advice on skin care.
+Please ask the radiographers for advice about skin care.